aa351368/mollyv2/README.md

     ```
 3.  **Enable and start the service:**
     ```sh
-    sudo systemctl enable mollyd.service
+    sudo systemctl enable --now mollyd.service
-    sudo systemctl start mollyd.service
     ```

-You can view the daemon's logs using `journalctl`:
+You can view the daemon's logs using `journalctl` to ensure it is behaving as expected:
 ```sh
 journalctl -u mollyd -f
 ```